 For my cake I used a pumpkin spice cake recipe from epicurious.com that I’ve made many times before with delicious results.
 With this recipe as my baseline I made a few modifications to create this pumpkin ginger cake.

 Pumpkin Ginger Cake

-On a warm wintery day or a cold wintery day – this cake is sure to satisfy anyone’s winter blues.
+On a warm wintery day or a cold wintery day – this cake is sure to satisfy anyone’s blues.

 with inspiration from epicurious Pumpkin Spice Cake with Buttermilk